SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 ### Global/System variables

 iRODS knows predefined global variables that are set by the system and can come in handy.
 Those variables are addressed by "$" just like in shell scripting.
-We list here some of them:
+In this tutorial we will use the following variables:

 ```sh
 #User